-Any employee who works less than the basic workweek and restricts his or her availability shall sign a form so advising the Employer.
-One copy of the form is to be faxed to the Union by the Employer.
+Eligible employees who restrict their availability shall sign an availability form so advising the Employer.
+The availability form is to be sent to the Union upon request.
 Such employee shall forfeit their right to claim any hours in excess of the number of hours to which they have restricted themselves.
-When reductions in hours occur, the junior employee, whether or not he or she is of restricted status, shall be reduced first.
-If an employee wishes to end his or her restricted status, the employee shall so advise the Employer in writing.
-The employee's full seniority rights shall begin from the date he or she advises the Employer of his or her full availability.
+When reductions in hours occur, the junior employee, whether or not they are of restricted status, shall be reduced first.
+If an employee wishes to end their restricted status, the employee shall advise the Employer in writing on the availability form.
+The employee's full seniority rights shall begin from the date they advise the Employer of their full availability.